 I know that as you look in the mirror, there are going to be things that you don’t like to look at.
 I want to remind you, however, how beautiful you really are.
 Beautiful doesn’t even sum it up.
 Wondrous.
 Phenomenal.
 You are the prime example of poetry in motion.
 The way you speak, the way you move, may seem utterly, even insipidly human, but your body houses a consciousness that could fill a room, a city, if it wasn’t contained in this wondrous vessel.
 Treasure your body, because it’s magnificent.
 Love every wrinkle, every freckle, every beauty mark, every perfect imperfection.
 Your body can do wondrous things.
 Look deep into your own eyes and whisper these three powerful words every morning: “I love you.”
 It’s a magic spell that can change your entire outlook and day, and make wonderful things happen.

 As you go out into the world today, know that you have everything you need to get the job done, create something amazing, and make an impact.
 Dismiss that doubt in your mind.
 Doubt is like a little dog trying to act like a big dog – don’t be fooled, it has no real power.
 And don’t let the little things that other people do get to you – the driver who cuts you off, the rude customer, the boss who demands a little too much of you – discontent may be their reality, but it doesn’t have to be yours.
 Just focus on what you want and expend the energy you need to make it happen.
-And if you all want to do is sit in front of the TV in your underwear eating cereal, then do it.
+And if all you want to do is sit in front of the TV in your underwear eating cereal, then do it.
 As long as it makes you happy, really happy, then do it.

 Don’t dedicate a second thought, say an unkind word, or shed a tear for anyone who disrespects you or doesn’t appreicate you.
 If you want love, love yourself more.
 If you want kindness, treat yourself with kindness.
 Don’t get mixed up in other people’s dramas.
 Realize that anything you desire to receive from others is something that you should be giving to yourself.
 Let go of the past and of the people who have hurt you.
 It’s done now.
 The more you dig up and rehash all the regrets of the past, the more power you give these people.
 Remind yourself that the present is all that matters…and that once again, you are an amazing human being, in spite of any faults you may have.
 I also want to lovingly remind you that in life, there are no mistakes or failures, only learning experiences.